 Top 5 Tips for The American Adventure

-• Guests ascend to the actual theater via stairs or escalator.
-An elevator is provided for guests in wheelchairs.
+- Guests ascend to the actual theater via stairs or escalator.
+Also, an elevator is provided for guests in wheelchairs.